-Lake Cumberland visitors can explore two state parks: General Burnside Island State Park, which is uniquely positioned on an island in the middle of the lake and includes an 18-hole golf course, camping and six-lane boat ramp; and Lake Cumberland State Resort Park, which offers premium lodging and all kinds of outdoor adventure.
+Considered one of the finest fishing and boating areas in the country, Lake Cumberland visitors can explore two state parks.
+General Burnside Island State Park in Burnside, KY is uniquely positioned on an island in the middle of the lake and includes an 18-hole golf course, a 102-site campground and a six-lane boat ramp.

 If you’re a fishing enthusiast, Lake Cumberland is a must.
 The state-record 58-pound striped bass was reeled in here, and 40- and 50-pounders are caught regularly.
-Known for its abundant striped bass and crappie fishing, Lake Cumberland is also full of rockfish, walleye, bluegill and four other bass species.
+Known for its abundant striped bass, trout and crappie fishing, Lake Cumberland is also full of rockfish, walleye, bluegill and four other bass species.

 Keep in mind that state fishing licenses are required.
 Purchase your license online here.